cwinters/korra/README.md

     * Filters for reporting and dump
     * Slice by user, URL, timespan
 * Tests (currently just brought over from Vegeta, boo)
-* Sample scripts
-* Document `scan`
+* Document in README: sample scripts, more discussion of generating script
-* Documentation, godoc, other stuff I don't know about
+* godoc, other stuff I don't know about
 * Add thing about configuring Linux with higher ulimits

 ## Install